Liberty Hospital is part of Operation Safe which is ONE high-volume vaccine clinic at Cerner in North Kansas City.

 A: The messenger ribonucleic acid (mRNA) never enters the nucleus of the cell, which is where our DNA are kept.
 Therefore, it has no effect on a person’s DNA.
 The Johnson & Johnson vaccine does not use mRNA.

 Q: What are the vaccines’ side effects?

 A: Individuals who receive the vaccine may experience some level of discomfort in the form of fever, injection site reaction, fatigue or aches.
 To date, all side effects were reported to be short term and resolve on their own.
-Less than 2% of recipients for either vaccine developed severe fevers.
+Less than 2% of recipients developed severe fevers.
 Independent data committees reported severe side effects (those that prevent daily activities) for the Pfizer trial to be fatigue and headache and those for the Moderna vaccine to be injection site pain, fatigue, muscle or joint pain and headache.

 Q: How will the vaccine be administered?

 A: The Pfizer and Moderna vaccines require two shots at least 21 (Pfizer) or 28 (Moderna) days apart.
 The Johnson & Johnson vaccine requires only one shot.

 Q: What if something comes up and I cannot make it back at the 21- or 28-day mark?